 If the tax refund involves a joint return, the money may not be distributed for six months; and

 If the obligor and the obligor’s spouse file a joint return, the spouse may file an amended tax return requesting a share of the tax refund.
-If the IRS determines that the spouse is due a share of the refund that you received, you must reimburse the State for the amount owed the spouse.
+If the IRS determines that the spouse is due a share of the refund that you received, you must reimburse the State for the amount owed to the spouse.

 OTHER INFORMATION ON SERVICES